oidebrett/mattercloudcontroller/README.md

 # Matter Cloud Controller

-The Matter Cloud Controller provides a REST based API that allows you to commission Matter devices into a matter network and to communicate with these endpoints using the Matter Interaction model and associated messages via secure cloud communication.
+The Matter Cloud Controller provides a REST based API that allows you to commission Matter devices into a matter network and to communicate with these nodes using the Matter Interaction model and associated messages via secure cloud communication.
 Note, this is currently a project in development and should not be considered suitable for immediate production deployment.

 ## Solution Architecture